georgiee/coding-for-kids/slides.md

 ---
 ^ it was never about coding only.
-## It was never about **_coding_** only

----
-^ ... it's about being exposed to technology, computer science and programming.
+^ but about being exposed to technology, computer science and programming.

 ## [fit] exposure
+## [fit] to technology

 ---
-^ ...to see the big picture and connecting the lines between technologies
+^ So you can see the big picture and connecting the lines between technologies

 ## [fit] big picture